 Note: Each of these should be run on the node on which the software will be installed.
-If a machine will run nifi, kylo, activemq and vault, all users/groups should be created.
+If a machine will run nifi, kylo and activemq, all users/groups should be created.
 If running individual services, only the appropriate user/group for that service should be created, not all of them.